pravega/pravega/documentation/src/docs/controller-service.md

 Events from an internal Stream and processes it, hence the name Event Processor.
 In Pravega all Event Processors provides **at least once processing** guarantee.
 And in its basic flavor, the framework also provides strong ordering guarantees.
+The Event Processor framework on its own does not guarantee idempotent execution and it is the responsibility of the individual workflows implemented to ensure that the processing is idempotent and safe across multiple executions.
  In Pravega, there exist different subtypes of Event Processors which allow concurrent processing.

 We create different Event Processors for different kinds of work.
 In Pravega, there are _three_ different Event Processors: